 What percentage of my credit card payment goes to interest?

-Is $14,000 in credit card interest unusual?
+Is $14,000 in credit card interest really possible?

 How do I stop paying so much credit card interest?